 - Hang event posters and distribute newsletters and flyers

-- Help at Coalition events
+- Help at our community outreach events

 By partnering with other organizations and agencies, VRC members not only address natural resource management needs, they become part of a growing network of watershed stewards who are prepared and willing to go to bat for clean water and healthy rivers for years to come.

-Why Join Volunteer River Corps?
+Why join the Volunteer River Corps?

 - To make a difference for the watershed